Mintbase/Grants-Program/applications/plip.md

 **Stanly Johnson** is based in Bangalore, India and is a seasoned software engineer across the stack of programming languages underpinning Web3 technologies, including Rust, Python, and Solidity.
 He is currently working as a runtime developer part-time with Valibre specializing in cross-chain transfers and escrow.
 Stanly’s passion for distributed systems stems from the opportunity it provides to reach everyone by eliminating systemic barriers.

 **Samantha Robertson** is a globetrotter with expertise across Business Development, Product, and Strategy.
 Samantha desended into the cypherpunk realm after working in product at an AI company, becoming dismayed by the necessary data extraction tactics to train AI models.
 Samantha is most excited to help build Valibre because she believes that it has the potential to onboard thousands of users to the blockchain without extensive education on technical intricacies.
 Samantha became a Polkadot stan when she grew fed up with gas fees and MEV.
-She has vast experience leading international teams and beleives that Web 3.0 technologies represent the future of multilateral cooperation.
+She has vast experience leading international teams and beleives that Mintbase technologies represent the future of multilateral cooperation.

 ### Team Code Repos